djeada/Markdown-Table-Of-Contents-Generator/README.md

 # Md-table-of-contents-generator
-Table of contents generated from headers of a markdown file.
+Generate a table of contents from the headers of your markdown file.

 ## Purpose